 To study the high-z Universe with SNe, a better understanding of SN rate in the low-z Universe is also critical.
 Currently, the SN search and follow-up in the most active star-forming regions are rather limited, while such regions can provide a large fraction of the star formation in the local Universe and even a dominant fraction toward high redshifts, interstellar extinction is one of the major limiting factors (Mattila et al. 2012).
 The main problem is that the spectroscopic follow-up is currently nearly impossible, thus even the SN typing has not been secured – at z = 0.03, a typical SN would have a peak magnitude of J ~ 22 – 23 if J band extinction toward the SNe is ~ 5 mag.
 TMT will make the spectroscopic follow-up for these obscured SNe possible, clarifying for the first time the SN populations and stellar evolution in the active star forming galaxies.

-The 2nd-generation gravitational-wave (GW) detectors, such as advanced LIGO, advanced Virgo, INDIGO and KAGRA, are planned to start operation in the TMT era.
+The 2nd-generation gravitational-wave (GW) detectors, such as advanced LIGO, advanced Virgo, INDIGO and KAGRA, are planned to be operational in the TMT era.
 They are expected to directly detect GWs from neutron star (NS) mergers at a distance within about 200 Mpc.
 The number of GW detections will be in a range of 0.4-400 per year (e.g., Abadie et al. 2010).
 With the GW detection alone, the position of the sources can only be moderately determined with a localization of about 10-100 deg2 (e.g., Abadie et al. 2012; Nissanke et al. 2013).
 Therefore, to fully understand the nature of the GW sources, electromagnetic observations should pin down the position of the sources and identify the host galaxy and environment.
-Among possible electromagnetic emissions from the NS merger, optical and near-infrared emission powered by radioactive decay energy, so called kilonova (see Section 9.6), are of great interest (Li & Paczynski 1998; Kulkarni 2005; Metzger et al. 2010) because of the isotropic nature of the emission and the relatively short rise time of ~1 day after the merger (i.e., the detection of GWs).
+Among possible electromagnetic emissions from the NS merger, optical and near-infrared emission powered by radioactive decay energy, so called kilonova (see Section 9.6 of the TMT Detailed Science Case), are of great interest (Li & Paczynski 1998; Kulkarni 2005; Metzger et al. 2010) because of the isotropic nature of the emission and the relatively short rise time of ~1 day after the merger (i.e., the detection of GWs).

 Detailed numerical simulations of the EM counterparts of NS mergers (Kasen et al. 2013; Barnes & Kasen 2013; Tanaka & Hotokezaka 2013; Tanaka et al. 2014) show that the expected emission peaks at the red edge of optical or near infrared wavelengths.
 At 200 Mpc, the expected brightness is 22 - 25 mag in i or z bands and 21-24 mag in NIR JHK bands (in AB magnitude).
 Transient search observations with wide-field 8m-class telescopes in optical and wide-field space telescopes in NIR (e.g., WFIRST) are crucial to detect the electromagnetic counterpart of GW sources.
 Deep transient surveys using 8m-class telescopes will discover an overwhelming number of SNe within the GW localization area (~50 SNe/deg2/yr with 24 mag depth, Lien & Fields 2009).
 Therefore, rapid ToO response follow-up spectroscopy (R∼500) within 1 day with either TMT WFOS or IRIS will be critical to identify the detected transient as a true GW source, by finding the expected red, featureless spectrum.
 Similar observations daily over the following 14 days will allow tests of models of the evolution of the ejecta.